Home > Combat Aircraft > Hobby Master > Hobby Master Diecast Military Aircraft (1:72 Scale) >

 The F/A-18C and D models are the result of a block upgrade in 1987 incorporating upgraded radar, avionics, and the capacity to carry new missiles such as the AIM-120 AMRAAM air-to-air missile and AGM-65 Maverick and AGM-84 Harpoon air-to-surface missiles.
 Other upgrades include the Martin-Baker NACES (Navy Aircrew Common ejection seat), and a self-protection jammer.
 A synthetic aperture ground mapping radar enables the pilot to locate targets in poor visibility conditions.
 C and D models delivered since 1989 also have improved night attack abilities, consisting of the Hughes AN/AAR-50 thermal navigation pod, the Loral AN/AAS-38 NITE Hawk FLIR (forward looking infrared array) targeting pod, night vision goggles, and two full-color (formerly monochrome) multi-function display (MFDs) and a color moving map.

-Pictured here is a gorgeous 1:72 scale diecast replica of a USMC Boeing F/A-18C Hornet strike fighter that was attached to VMFA-232, "Red Devils", during November 2014.
-Pre-order!
-Ship Date: August 2025.
+Pictured here is a 1:72 scale diecast replica of a USMC Boeing F/A-18C Hornet strike fighter that was attached to VMFA-232 "Red Devils", then deployed to MCAS Miramar, California, during November 2014.
+Now in stock!

 Dimensions: